longtownhistory/longtownhistory.github.io/_oralhistories/kristen.md

 Participant: How old am I?
 Kristen: How old are you gonna be?
 Did you tell her?
 Participant: I’m gonna be 95.
-Kennedy Johnson: Oh, wow.
+Kennedi Johnson: Oh, wow.
 Kristen: She says it so casual.
-Kennedy Johnson: My great-grandpa was the same.
+Kennedi Johnson: My great-grandpa was the same.
 He, when he turned 102 he’d just be like “yeah, I’m turning 102.
 What about it?”
 So…
 Participant: People tend to live life after a hundred now, because they don’t do that bad [???], what’s… how do you pronounce that word they use?
-Kennedy Johnson: The vaping?
+Kennedi Johnson: The vaping?
 Participant: Vaping!
 Every time I see one of those advertisements where they’re blowing that out, oh my goodness, why are they killing themselves?
-Kennedy Johnson: They didn’t do that when you were young?
+Kennedi Johnson: They didn’t do that when you were young?
 Participant: Heavens, no!
 They did cigars, I guess.
 Tobacco, but usually it was.
 Actually we used to grow some tobacco… not on our farms out here, they’re close to Palestine though, you remember in the past I was talking about that barn?
 Used to be for drying out tobacco.
 But, that was when I was just a little girl.
 They hadn’t run anything like that out here for years.
-Kennedy Johnson: So, I guess, do you have any childhood memories that you wanna talk about?
+Kennedi Johnson: So, I guess, do you have any childhood memories that you wanna talk about?
 Kristen: How about the schoolhouse?
-Kennedy Johnson: Oh, yeah.
+Kennedi Johnson: Oh, yeah.
 Participant: The school house, oh yeah.
 I went to school for the first year or two and we [???] building.
 One teacher didn’t like me, which is how I ended up sitting underneath the desk half the time when I was in third grade.
 He was a young man from here, a Holland man.
 Holland?